Help and advice on how to self-isolate if you've arrived from another country or been in contact with someone who has Covid-19.

-Students can self-isolate in flats with others who are not self-isolating as long as they avoid contact with each other during the isolation period.
+Students can quarantine in flats with others who are not self-isolating as long as those in quarantine avoid contact with others in the flat during the isolation period.
 We recommend you set up a rota or Whatsapp group to help you coordinate the use of shared areas.

 We also recommend that you wear a face mask when using shared areas.

-Consider the quantity of parcels you order to be delivered to your hall and only order the essential items for your period of isolation.
+Consider the number of parcels you order to be delivered to your hall and only order the essential items for your period of isolation.

 If you are a smoker, you should not smoke in your flat or bedroom.
 During your period of self-isolation, you may want to consider smoking cessation.

 If you hear the fire alarm sound you must evacuate, even if you are self-isolating.
 You should wear a face covering to evacuate, avoid evacuating with others in confined spaces and stand away from other people whilst the fire alarm is being investigated.
 If you have disposable gloves, you should wear them to evacuate and dispose of them once you are allowed back inside.
 Avoid touching your face whilst you are out of your room.